 Lynn Fowler is the leader of the Tax Team.
-Mr. Fowler focuses his practice on corporate and business tax law.
+Lynn focuses his practice on corporate and business tax law.
 He specializes in helping clients develop and implement tax-efficient strategies for varied business formation, financing, operations, and disposition transactions.
-Mr. Fowler has significant experience in advising clients to qualify for a variety of federal income tax credits.
+Lynn has significant experience in advising clients to qualify for a variety of federal income tax credits.
 He has also been the lead tax advisor on numerous taxable and tax-free M&A transactions as well as a variety of other strategic corporate transactions.

-Mr. Fowler was listed in the 2021 and the 12 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and he is listed in the 2017, 2019, 2020 and 2021 editions as Band 1 in Georgia for Tax Law.
+Lynn was listed in the 2022 and the 13 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and he is listed in the 2017, 2019, 2020, 2021 and 2022 editions as Band 1 in Georgia for Tax Law.
 He was recognized as a Georgia Trend "Legal Elite" for Taxes, Estates & Trusts Law in 2017 and the eight years immediately preceding.
-Mr. Fowler was listed in The Best Lawyers in America® for Tax Law in 2019 and the eight years immediately preceding and again in 2020 and 2021 for Tax Litigation and Controversy and Tax Law.
+Lynn was listed in The Best Lawyers in America® for Tax Law in 2019 and the eight years immediately preceding and again in 2020, 2021 and 2022 for Tax Litigation and Controversy and Tax Law.
 He was recognized as a Georgia "Super Lawyer" by Super Lawyers magazine in 2019 and the thirteen years immediately preceding and 2004.
-Mr. Fowler is AV® rated by Martindale-Hubbell.*
+Lynn is AV® rated by Martindale-Hubbell.*

 Lead tax advisor for Zodiac Aerospace in a series of strategic acquisitions, including advice on issues such as long-term contract accounting, LIFO inventory accounting and 338(h)(10) elections.